Volune/cancellable-chain-of-promises/README.md

 **Constructor**: `new CancelToken([callback] [, ...parentTokens])`

-- _callback_: A function that get the `abort` function as a parameter.
+- _callback_: A function that get the `cancel` function as a parameter.
-- _parentTokens_: Tokens that will propagate their aborted state to this token.
+- _parentTokens_: Tokens that will propagate their cancelled state to this token.

 **token.chain**: